Where to Find Us

 Manotick and Area Parent Support Group for parents and caregivers of children, youth, and young adults (ages 0-25) facing mental health or addiction challenges.
 Third Thursday of the month.
 Location: Manotick

-This free drop-in parent support group for parents and caregivers of children, youth, and young adults (ages 0-25) facing mental health or addiction challenges, is held on the third Thursday of the month from 6:30pm to 8pm at Lume Club (1138 Tighe Street, Manotick).
+This free drop-in peer support group for parents and caregivers of children, youth, and young adults (ages 0-25) facing mental health or addiction challenges, is held on the third Thursday of the month from 6:30pm to 8pm at 1139C Mill Street, Manotick.
 Peer-facilitated by two Pleo Family Peer Supporters.
 Offered by Pleo in partnership with Youth of Manotick Association (YOMA).
 Participants can drop-in as often as they like or need.
 Just drop-in to join.

 Upcoming dates: